ShoheiOchi/IntelliProfiler/README.md

 ### Running the Analysis

 1. **Data Preparation**: Ensure that RFID tracking data is logged using TeraTerm software and saved as a `.txt` file.
-A sample file `Test.txt` can be found in the `data/` directory.
+We have provided a sample file `Test.txt` in the `data/` directory.
+This file contains RFID tracking data that can be used to test the IntelliProfiler system.
+You can replace this file with your own `.txt` data for real experiments.

 2. **Run the Main Script**:
    ```r
    source("scripts/IntelliProfiler.R")